 Q: I hear a lot about high altitude… what can I expect?

 A: Everyone experiences something different with high altitude.
 The altitude in Cusco is approximately 11,150 feet, and the altitude in Arin is approximately 9900 feet.
 Some people experience headaches, dizziness, seeing black spots, and other minor symptoms.
 Others have more pronounced issues, but very few people have serious issues with altitude.
 When arriving in Cusco, we encourage you to drink lots of bottled water and coca tea.
 Avoid sugary drinks, which may dehydrate you.
 Coca tea can help your body to adjust to the altitude faster, and is available everywhere in Cusco and the Sacred Valley.
 We also encourage you to eat lightly and rest.
 Taking walks can be beautiful *and* breathtaking ~ so take your time and enjoy.
-Given the nature of the work with plant medicines, please do *not* plan to use any altitude sickness medications, and use ibuprofen only if absolutely needed.
+Given the nature of the work with plant medicines, please do *not* plan to use any altitude sickness medications, and use over-the-counter medications (Tylenol, Advil, etc) only if absolutely needed.

 Q: What should I bring with me?

 A: Bring plenty of clothing to dress in comfortable layers, as the temperature can fluctuate quite a bit (every day may have the equivalent of three North American seasons).
-Keep in mind that the weather in Cusco is more extreme than in the Sacred Valley, and all weather websites and apps will report from Cusco even when you search for places in the Valley, which is much milder.
+Keep in mind that the weather in Cusco is more extreme than in the Sacred Valley, and all weather websites and apps will report from Cusco even when you search for places in the Valley, which is milder.
 Bring a rain jacket and a fleece (or other mid-weight) jacket.
 Bring at least one pair of sturdy shoes for exploring more rugged terrain.
 Don’t worry about bringing tons of clothing, as laundry service is quick and affordable, and readily available.
 Bring whatever supplements and special snacks/food items you enjoy, as they are not readily available in the Valley.
 Bring whatever health and personal care items you prefer from home, as they may not be available in the Valley.
 Bring small sacred items to create an altar in your room.
 Bring a yoga mat or blanket if you wish.
 Bring sunscreen, as the sun can be very strong at high altitude.
 Bring something fun to wear for dancing or merriment.
 Bring a camera or cell phone with a camera.
 Bring a favorite sun hat, or you can buy one in the local markets.
 Bring a small instrument if you wish, but make sure you know how to pack it properly.
 Bring a journal, an inspiring book, or art supplies.
 Most of all, bring an open heart and open mind, and your intentions for healing and personal transformation!

 Q: How many people will you be taking on the Retreat?

 A: We are offering space for only 15 people to come to Peru with us!
 It is important to us that our participants feel well taken care of and enjoy the retreat in an intimate setting.
-We keep the registration number this low to make sure that you have the best and most personal experience possible.
+We keep the registration number low to make sure that you have the best and most personal experience possible.

 Q: Where are we staying during the retreat?